 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Cockueart has been spelled many different ways, including A'Court, Court, Courte, Couert, Covert, Courtie, Courts and many more.

 Early Notables of the Cockueart family (pre 1700)

-More information is included under the topic Early Cockueart Notables in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) are included under the topic Early Cockueart Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cockueart family to Ireland